Are Electric Cars Better For The Environment?

 With rising petrol prices and an increasingly engaged population on the topic of climate change, interest in electric cars has never been higher.

 One of the most common questions being asked is, “Are electric vehicles better for the environment?”.
-It depends, the answer isn’t so straight forward.
-In this article, we’ll break down the key components and examine what the carbon footprint of an electric car looks like and how it compares to a petrol equivalent.
+Generally, yes, but it also depends on several factors, mainly: how much you drive and how you charge.
+In this article, we’ll break down these key factors and examine what the carbon footprint of an electric car and how it compares to a petrol equivalent.

 Environmental Impacts Of Electric Cars